First Time Skiing or Snowboarding: What to Expect

 - Glutes

-Feeling sore after your first day is completely normal.
-Stretching, staying hydrated, and stopping before exhaustion will help.
+Because of this, feeling sore after your first day is completely normal.

 What to Wear on Your First Ski or Snowboard Day

-You don’t need expensive gear, but you do need the right layers:
+You don’t need expensive gear, but you do need the right layers.

-- Waterproof ski/snowboard jacket
+- Waterproof jacket

 - Waterproof pants